zsebastian/ludumdare33/README.md

-Stan Dread The Zombie Dead
+Stan Dedd The Zombie Dredd
 ==========================

 Entry for Ludum Dare 33.